sprintup/blah/README.md

 - `git tag -a v1.2 -m "learning how to tag things"` - make tag with message
 - `git tag -n` show tags and message
 - `git push --tags` push tags

+# Merging
+- move to branch you want to move changes into then run `git merge branchWhereChangesAreComingFrom`
 # Rebasing
 #### Removing text (this represents first commit on branch f1)
 ![rebase1](/assets/rebase1.png)